Information Technology – Teaching and Learning

 - Chairs and tables that are mobile and easy to move and rearrange

 - Varied classroom designs and furniture, which could include round tables, different seating arrangements, and different types of chairs

-- Whiteboard space on walls and mobile whiteboards
+- Whiteboard space on walls, mobile or personal whiteboards

 - Presentation technology